Friday, September 30, 2011

 • Retailers can move shoppers toward the self-expressive side by proper use of advertising and signage.
 Highlight slogans like, “What have you done for yourself today?”
 Bright décor, product, package, and signage colors in unexpected hues also bring out the self-expressive.

 • Asking a shopper what others are likely to think of the purchase being considered will pull the shopper in the other-expressive direction.
 This finding has implications for the situation where the retailer would like the shopper to purchase an extravagant gift for someone else.
-Research findings suggest that the best sequence is to encourage the shopper first to think about what they themselves like, then think about how others would look at the shopper if they make that purchase.
+The best sequence is to encourage the shopper first to think about what they themselves like, then think about how others would look at the shopper if they made that purchase.
 On the other hand, if we believe it best for the shopper to proceed cautiously in gift shopping, suggest that the shopper consider how the preferences they’re expressing actually came from others.

-Please note that this self-expressive/other-expressive balancing is related to a consumer psychology concept you might read about called “self-monitoring.”
+This self-expressive/other-expressive balancing is related to a consumer psychology concept called self-monitoring.

 For your profitability: Sell Well: What Really Moves Your Shoppers